Detection of Performance Interference Among Network Slices in 5G/6G Systems: Problem Statement

-Correctly identifying different sources of service interference and interfering NSs due to resource sharing is challenging for several reasons.
+Correctly identifying different sources of potentially problematic service interference and interfering NSs due to resource sharing is challenging for several reasons.
 For instance, consider the example shown in Fig.~\ref{fig:example}.
 Here two resources are shared by three NSs: resource 1 is shared by all three NSs, and resource 2 is shared only by NSs 1 and 2.
 Since all three NSs share resource 1, the measurements will likely show correlations among all three NSs.
 Thus, it may be difficult to determine whether or not these correlations are caused by a single shared resource or by more than one resources that are shared by different subsets of NSs on the basis of E2E measurements.
-As explained in the following section, we address this challenge with the help of {\em factor analysis}.
-It captures the variations in the E2E measurements, which are introduced by different shared resources, with the help of latent variables.
+As explained in the following section, we address this challenge with the help of FA.
+It captures the variations in the E2E measurements, which are introduced by different shared resources, with the help of latent variables that summarize the state of shared resources (e.g., congestion levels).